cjmj96/data-cleaning-and-transformation/documentation/README.md

 Produce high quality data for Airbnb listings from Boston, MA.
 This data could help a data analyst to understand the current short-term rental market, providing insights that will guide the expansion of a real state company or individual.

 ### **Process**

-I stored the data locally.
-Later, created a PostgreSQL database with several tables representing the database schema.
-Finally, several techniques and methods were applied to ensure data quality.
+I stored the data locally, then created a PostgreSQL database with multiple tables representing different elements of the data.
+Finally, I applied several techniques and methods to ensure data quality.

 ### **Highlights**

+## **Introduction**

+This project aims to generate high-quality data using different techniques and methods.
+This data can assist a data analyst in understanding the current short-term rental market to guide the expansion of a real state company or individual.

+I have selected PostgreSQL as my primary tool to take advantage of its features and showcase my expertise.

+The project methodology is based on CRISP-DM (Cross-Industry Standard Process for Data Mining), incorporating only the components that aligns with project's objective.